deepthisway/mystery-message-next/Notes.md

 ✅ Replaces the current URL in the history stack.
 ✅ Users cannot go back to the previous page using the back button.

 3. How to put production grade errors.
+Very Imp.git new.